 - If you are a Virginia resident enrolling or are currently enrolled within the Masters of Nursing program and will be in at least 9 credits for the fall semester, then you may also be eligible for VTAG.

-After you have been accepted at Bluefield College, and we receive your FAFSA results, we will begin to examine your eligibility for financial aid.
+After you have been accepted at Bluefield University, and we receive your FAFSA results, we will begin to examine your eligibility for financial aid.
 You will receive an award letter either by mail or email detailing your awards and the additional documents needed to finalize your financial aid.
 As a part of your award package, we may recommend loans for you in order to cover the balance of your charges.
 We generally list an award for the maximum amount that you may be eligible to receive.
 You may wish to borrow only what you need to cover your charges and books to prevent over-borrowing.

 - If you wish to accept the aid listed, simply complete the requested items on your award letter.
-If you wish to reduce or decline any part of your financial aid, simply login to your myBC and complete the electronic Student Change In Aid Form.
+If you wish to reduce or decline any part of your financial aid, simply login to your myBU and complete the electronic Student Change In Aid Form.

 - Upon receiving your FASFA information, you may be selected for a process called verification which requires our institution to verify the FAFSA information reported.
 To learn more about the Verification Process, we have created this explanatory page.